Wondering whether Jetpack is really worth activating?

 Not everyone has this issue, and defenders point out that other CDNs don’t cause SEO issues.
 But some users claim that Photon cause their search engine traffic to drop by as much as 50%.

-Some users, such as web designer Robin Cornett, also take issue with the fact that Photon uploads your images to WordPress.com where they’re kept permanently, even if you deactivate the module.
+Some users, also take issue with the fact that Photon uploads your images to WordPress.com where they’re kept permanently, even if you deactivate the module.
 This isn’t an SEO issue, but one of image ownership and control.

 Using one login could be a security risk